nodejs/node/README.md

 the HEAD of the release.

-**API documentation** is available in each release and nightly directory under _docs_. <https://nodejs.org/api/> points to the latest version.
+**API documentation** is available in each release and nightly directory under _docs_. <https://nodejs.org/api/> points to the API documentation of the latest stable version.

 ### Verifying Binaries

-Release and nightly download directories all contain a *SHASUM256.txt* file that lists the SHA checksums for each file available for download.
+Stable, LTS and Nightly download directories all contain a *SHASUM256.txt* file that lists the SHA checksums for each file available for download.
 To check that a downloaded file matches the checksum, run it through `sha256sum` with a command such as: